 Table 1: Contents of a General Transit Feed Specification folder

 However, as far as we know, in the UK only Manchester and London have open-source GTFS feeds.
 Therefore, our first task was to convert these formats to the more usable GTFS format.
-A complete guide on how to convert both TransXChange and CIF formats to GTFS can be found in the manual of the package.
+A complete guide on how to convert both TransXChange and CIF formats to GTFS can be found in the graphite GitHub repository.
 Once the conversion is successful, the new GTFS files for buses and trains need to be cleaned and pre-processed to remove any unwanted information that will cause issues when the transport network is built later.
 This can be easily performed from the clean GTFS built-in function in the package.

 Building a transport network